DerGuru/The-Resonant/New Chapters/Part2/P2-09_Forbidden_Maps.md

 "These are carriers," she explained.
 "Objects that can hold and transmit resonance patterns.
 Your job for the next two weeks is to learn how to tune them.
 Make a block resonate at exactly 440 Hz.
 Make a washer respond to your baseline frequency.
 Make a marble store a simple pattern and release it on command."

+She placed a steel washer and a wooden block side by side on the table.
+"But first, you need to understand what makes a good carrier.
+It's not just about invest—how much effort you put in.
+It's about quality and firmness."

+Jason leaned forward, listening.

+"Quality," Elyra continued, "is harmonic alignment.
+How well your pattern fits the material's natural resonance.
+Steel has a clean, sharp signature—high quality for frequency-based work.
+Wood is more complex, with organic variations—good quality for pattern storage, but harder to control.
+Glass is somewhere between."
+She tapped each object.
+"If the quality is poor—if you're fighting the material's nature—you'll exhaust yourself achieving nothing."

+"And firmness?"
+Lina asked.

+"Structural tolerance.
+How much the material can hold before it breaks down."
+Elyra picked up the steel washer.
+"This steel has high firmness.
+You can invest heavily, push aggressive patterns, and it'll hold.
+But this wooden block?"
+She lifted it.
+"Firmness is moderate.
+Push too hard and you'll fracture the grain structure.
+The pattern will collapse—or worse, splinter unpredictably."

+She set them down carefully.
+"Every material has different quality and firmness for different tasks.
+Learning to read that before you invest is what separates competent practitioners from dead ones.
+You don't test firmness by breaking things.
+You sense it.
+Respect it.
+Work within its limits."

 "That sounds like a lot," Jason said.

 "It is.
 But it's also fundamental.
 If you can't tune a carrier, you can't build a whisper clip.
 Can't stabilize a damaged pattern.
 Can't help someone whose resonance is failing."
 She paused.
 "Can't fight back if someone tries to force-couple with you."